Christoph33one/post-plan-travel/README.md

 - When signing out I am redirected to the home page as expected
 - When signed out I can sign back in when intended

+PROFILE PAGE
+PROFILE PAGE
+- As a user I can view a Navigation point to my profile page when logged in.
+- When viewing my profile and page I can see all the posts I have created starting with the most recent one first.
+- I can view how many posts I have created with a posts count.
+- I can view how many users are following my profile and how many I follow in return.
+- I can view my name, avatar, bio and an activity that I enjoy doing.
+- As a profile owner I can view a drop down menu to edit my profile.
+- Upon viewing the edit profile function, with a per-populated form, I can edit my details and avatar image.
+- After submitting the edited profile I am returned back to my profile page with the changes made.

 ----